An Interpretable Hybrid Predictive Model of COVID-19 Cases using Autoregressive Model and LSTM: Introduction

-We note a significant difference with previous methods: our approach include a different data-processing procedure and trains the two components in the model jointly, while previous Hybrid modeling techniques take a sequential approach to training.
-Specifically, previous methods first perform filtering using AR or did a prior decomposition for AR and LSTM part before modeling the counterpart.
-For example, in \cite{fan2021well}, the preprocessed data is used to fit an ARIMA model first before the residual term is used as the input to train a LSTM model.
-In contrast, we design a general network architecture that includes both AR part and LSTM part additively and jointly trains the whole architecture by minimizing the empirical risk.
+In our study, we design a general network architecture that includes both an AR part and an LSTM part additively and trains the entire architecture jointly by minimizing the empirical risk.
 By doing so, we do not arbitrarily give preference to any of the two additive components.
-Instead, the relative weights of the interepretable AR part and the predictive LSTM part are determined fully by data.
+Instead, the relative weights of the interpretable AR part and the predictive LSTM part are determined fully by the data.